planqtn/planqtn/docs/planqtn/optimized_contraction.md

 \end{pmatrix}
 $$

-and given that the open legs are columns 1 and 2 (0-indexed).
+The open legs are columns 1 and 2 (0-indexed).
 If we were to do the brute force calculation of our tensor, we would have to find all the stabilizers that the parity check matrix generates:

 ```
 S = {XIX, III, IIZ, XIY, IXX, IXY, XXI, XXZ}